 where $P_1$ denotes the projection onto the first component of $\mathcal K \times \mathcal K$.
 This function satisfies

 \item the Weyl function $m \vcentcolon \varrho(A) \rightarrow \mathscr{L}(\mathcal{H}) $ as

-\end{itemize} \end{definition} If $\mathcal{K}$ is a Hilbert space, then the dimension of $\mathcal{F}_w$ is constant on $\C^+$ and $\C^-$ which allows us to define the deficiency index as $(n,m)=(\mathrm{dim}(\mathcal{F}_i),\mathrm{dim}(\mathcal{F}_{-i}))$.
+\end{itemize} \end{definition} If $\mathcal{K}$ is a Hilbert space, then the dimension of $\mathcal{F}_w$ is constant on $\C^+$ and $\C^-$ which allows us to define the deficiency index as $(n,m)=(\mathrm{dim}(\mathcal{F}_\mathrm{i}),\mathrm{dim}(\mathcal{F}_{-\mathrm{i}}))$.
 Boundary triples on Hilbert spaces are closely related to realizations of Herglotz-Nevanlinna functions \cite[Section 2]{article55}: \begin{proposition} Let $q$ be a Herglotz-Nevanlinna function and $\mathcal{L}(q)$ its modeling reproducing kernel space.
 Then the multiplication operator by the independent variable, which we denote by $S_q$, is a closed, simple symmetric operator with deficiency index $(1,1)$.
 Its adjoint is given by

-Finally, a boundary triple $(\C,\Gamma_0,\Gamma_1)$ is defined by $\Gamma_0=c$ and $\Gamma_1=d$ and the associated Weyl function is $q$. \end{proposition} Recall that a symmetric operator on a Hilbert space $\mathcal H$ is simple or completely non-self adjoint, if there exists no non-trivial orthogonal decomposition $\mathcal H =\mathcal{H}_1\oplus \mathcal{H}_2$ such that $S$ decomposes as $S=S_1 \oplus S_2$ and $S_2$ is self adjoint in $\mathcal{H}_2$.
-This Proposition has the following inverse \cite[Section 2]{article55}: \begin{proposition} Let $S$ be a closed, simple symmetric operator on a Hilbert space $\mathcal H$ with deficiency index $(1,1)$.
+Finally, a boundary triple $(\C,\Gamma_0,\Gamma_1)$ is defined by $\Gamma_0=c$ and $\Gamma_1=d$ and the associated Weyl function is $q$. \end{proposition} Recall that a symmetric operator in a Hilbert space $\mathcal H$ is simple or completely non-self-adjoint, if there exists no non-trivial orthogonal decomposition $\mathcal H =\mathcal{H}_1\oplus \mathcal{H}_2$ such that $S$ decomposes as $S=S_1 \oplus S_2$ and $S_2$ is self-adjoint in $\mathcal{H}_2$.
+This Proposition has the following inverse \cite[Section 2]{article55}: \begin{proposition} Let $S$ be a closed, simple symmetric operator in a Hilbert space $\mathcal H$ with deficiency index $(1,1)$.
 Then there exists a boundary triple $(\C,\Gamma_0,\Gamma_1)$.
 Moreover, given such a boundary triple, then the Weyl function $q$ is a Herglotz-Nevanlinna function and the operator

 is an isometric isomorphism such that $S=F^{-1} S_q F$. \end{proposition} We point out, that for fixed $x\in \mathcal{H}$ the function $\zeta \mapsto [x, \gamma(\overline{\zeta})]$ is an element of $\mathcal L(q)$ and thus in particular of $\mathcal{N}(\C\setminus \R)$.
 This will be important later on.